nsklaus/igs_client/README.md

 # igs_client
 a go client for igs, made with python, tkinter, ttk
 igs uses telnet, transmit data in clear.
-this program will read telnet output and reproduce command on the UI.
+this program will read telnet output and reproduce commands on the UI.
 first goal is to make it able to observe other's games.
 status: pre-alpha, work in progress